How to Enable ECTS in openSIS

 Graduation requirements are the specific criteria that students must meet to earn their diplomas, degrees, or certificates.
 These requirements ensure that students have successfully completed the necessary coursework and accumulated the required ...

-• Understanding Behavior Fields in openSIS
+• Understanding Ignore for GPA Calculation in openSIS Grade Scales